atmist/snazzy-info-window/README.md

 #### content

-The text or HTML to insert into the info window body.
+The text or DOM Element to insert into the info window body.

-- Type: _string_
+- Type: _string_ or _DOM Element_

 #### position